idletim3/Odin-Project/README.md

-JavaScript learning path at the Odin project.
+JavaScript learning path at the Odin project: https://www.theodinproject.com/

+Trying to learn JavaScript for penetration testing.